- 1. What Is the Scrum Methodology?

 For Agile teams focused on cultivating supportive working environments, achieving the sprint goal, and ensuring efficient collaboration, daily Scrum meetings are very beneficial.
 When appropriately planned, daily Scrum meetings have the following benefits:

-- Daily Scrum meetings promote teamwork During the session, everyone shares their progress and addresses whatever issue may have arisen.
+- Daily Scrum meetings promote teamwork: During the session, everyone shares their progress and addresses whatever issues may have arisen.
 Scrum team members can help each other overcome challenges and employ Agile values and principles.

 Daily Scrum meeting three questions and agenda

+What is discussed in daily Scrum meetings?
 Every daily Scrum meeting revolves around three questions — also known as the daily Scrum questions.
-The questions are simple but necessary for every session.
-The three Scrum questions are:
+These questions are simple but necessary for every session:

 - What did you do yesterday?